vikasbadoni031/golang/app-deployment/README.md

 # Golang - Build Kubernetes Application.

-Sample golang program using clientSet to create kubernetes resources.
+- Sample program using client-go to interact with the kubernetes API.
-Creates Deployment, Service, Ingress.
+- Creates nginx Deployment, Service, Ingress which is accessible on the localhost.

-## Prerequesites
+## Prerequesites Tools
-1. Minikube installed.
+- Minikube
+- Docker

 ## Inputs
 Change vars to update the inpust like hostname, port, name and labels.